 Help Save Our Rivers, Forests and Wetlands Excerpt from the outreach brochure created by CoqWA and CoosSWCD staff.
-Woodward Creek Instream Restoration Grants and in-kind funding: \$204, 930 Partners: BLM - Coos Bay, ODFW Restoration & Enhancement, Campbell Global, Oxbow Timber 1, ODFW, CoqWA volunteers Purpose: To increase instream habitat complexity and salmonid spawning and rearing habitat through the placement of Large Woody Debris (LWD) structures.
+Woodward Creek Instream Restoration Grants and in-kind funding: \$204, 930 Partners: BLM - Coos Bay, ODFW Restoration & Enhancement, Campbell Global, Oxbow Timber 1, LLC, ODFW, CoqWA volunteers Purpose: To increase instream habitat complexity and potential salmonid spawning and rearing habitat in Woodward Creek through the placement of Large Woody Debris (LWD) structures.
+Woodward Creek is listed on the DEQ 303d list for high temperatures and sediment loading.
 Project goals include: increasing pool depth/complexity, trap sediment, juvenile salmonid habitat, nutrient cycling, improve and/or create off-channel habitat, improve floodplain connection, increase LWD volume.
-Work Completed: In the summer of 2016 there were 30 LWD structures constructed containing 309 logs along 3 miles of Woodward Creek.
+Work Completed: During the instream work period in the summer of 2016 there were 30 LWD structures constructed containing a total of 309 logs along 3 miles of Woodward Creek.
 The project goals were completed in 2016 with a budget surplus allowing for additional restoration projects to be implemented in the Woodward Creek drainage.
-Since 2008, CoqWA has been a partner in implementing stream restoration projects in approximately 32 miles of tributaries of the North Fork.
-Upcoming Work: Plans in 2017/2018 are to expand the scope of the project to include the enhancement of water quality.
-Specifically, improvements will be made to the road prism to reduce sediment loading in Woodward Creek and the North Fork Coquille River.
+Since 2008, the Coquille Watershed Association has been a partner in implementing stream restoration projects within approximately 32 miles of tributaries of the North Fork Coquille River.
+Upcoming Work: Plans in 2017 and 2018 are to expand the scope of the project to include the enhancement of the water quality in Woodward Creek.
+Specifically, improvements will be made to the forest road prism to reduce sediment loading in Woodward Creek and the North Fork Coquille River.